Whitney Elizabeth Hodges - Adair County Community Voice

 She was born September 26, 1986, in Somerset.
 Her father, James Terry Hodges, preceded her in death on February 9, 1987.

-Survivors include: mother – Marcella Smith Hodges of Columbia; three daughters – Cailey Phipps, Kaitlyn Griffith and Zoie Griffith, all of Columbia; one step-son – Haidyn Griffith of Ohio; two brothers – Chris Hodges and Drew Hodges, both of Columbia; several other relatives and friends.
+Survivors include: her mother – Marcella Smith Hodges of Columbia; three daughters – Cailey Phipps, Kaitlyn Griffith and Zoie Griffith all of Columbia; one step-son – Haidyn Griffith of Ohio; two brothers – Chris Hodges and Drew Hodges both of Columbia; and several other relatives and friends.